stevengreens10/CodingStrategyGame/README.md

 # CodingStrategyGame
 In this game, players will code a bot to attempt to solve a randomly generated maze in a set number of turns.
-Collaboration with shaked6540.
+Created by stevengreens10 and shaked6540

 ## Documentation
 ### Download